|Me & Tracy, Christmas 1977 - look at how chuffed I am, I've got the new Look-In annual AND the Starsky & Hutch Gran Torino!|

 Top Of The Pops!
 Debbie Harry!

-The Professionals (which began in 1977) was clearly aimed at an adult audience but much-loved by kids like me, who enjoyed the running, shooting and vehicular mayhem - hence the annual.
+The Professionals (which began in 1977) was clearly aimed at an adult audience but much-loved by kids like me (I wrote more about them here), who enjoyed the running, shooting and vehicular mayhem - hence the annual.

 Tucker!
 And the gorgeous Cathy Hargreaves (bottom left) played by Lyndy Brill